Downtown San Diego

 .
 (See photo at the top of this walk.)
 Today's hotel is a combination of two Victorian hotels.
 In Victorian times, the one on the left as you face the entrance was the Grand Hotel (later renamed the Horton Hotel), and the other was the Brooklyn Hotel, which later became a saddlery.

 Sixth Avenue contains a substantial amount of new construction, plus several 19th Century buildings that have been restored.
+Typically the historic buildings are on the west side of the street, and the new construction on the east side of the street.
 Many of the historic buildings are identified by plaques that give information about their history.
 One of the best of the restored buildings is the I.O.O.F.
 Building, built jointly by the Masonic and Odd Fellows Lodges in 1882 at the corner of Sixth and Market.

 Sixth at Broadway